Herbert Mataré: Biography

-Born in Aachen, Mataré completed his studies in mathematics, chemistry, electrochemistry, nuclear physics, and solid-state physics at the Technical University of Aachen with degree "Diplom-Ingenieur" in Applied Physics.
+Born in Aachen, Mataré studied mathematics, chemistry, electrochemistry, nuclear physics, and solid-state physics at the Technical University of Aachen, and received the degree "Diplom-Ingenieur" in Applied Physics.
 In addition, he studied mathematics, physics, and chemistry at the University of Geneva.

 In 1939 he joined the Telefunken research laboratory in Berlin.
 At that time it became obvious that the miniaturization of vacuum tubes had met a technical limit and that alternative solutions had to be sought using solid state circuits and the principles of the earlier transistor inventions of Julius Edgar Lilienfeld, Oskar Heil, Walter Schottky, and Robert Wichard Pohl.

-Because of the air raids on Berlin in 1943, the Telefunken laboratory was moved to the Cistercian abbey in Lubiąż (Leubus) Silesia, where Mataré focused on improving the cm-wave (SHF) receiver sensitivity.
+Because of the air raids on Berlin in 1943, the Telefunken laboratory was moved to the Cistercian abbey in Lubiąż (Leubus) Silesia, where Mataré focused on improving cm-wave (SHF) receiver sensitivity.
 In 1944, as the Soviet army closed in, the site and most of its equipment were abandoned and the operation was transferred to Thuringia.

-Later Mataré taught physics and mathematics in Wabern near Kassel and gave lectures at the Aachen university, and he was invited to build a semiconductor diode plant for Compagnie des Freins et Signaux Westinghouse in Aulnay-sous-Bois near Paris.
+Later Mataré taught physics and mathematics in Wabern near Kassel and gave lectures at RWTH Aachen.
+He was also hired by Compagnie des Freins et Signaux Westinghouse to build a semiconductor diode plant in Aulnay-sous-Bois near Paris.

-The final 20 years of his life Mataré split time between his homes in Hückelhoven, Germany and Malibu, California.
+During the final 20 years of his life, Mataré split time between his homes in Hückelhoven, Germany, and Malibu, California.